alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 In larger teams, I think there's something to be taken from the world of [agile](https://en.wikipedia.org/wiki/Agile_software_development).
 I know that's a dirty word in some quarters, but there are valuable parts for tracking reliability -- regular standup meetings, project boards, task tracking -- that let us see how much a team is committed to, and whether promises are starting to slip.

+{% slide suspicious-minds 29 %}

+So those are examples for reliability -- external systems that hold us to account.